Koenkk/zigbee2mqtt.io/docs/devices/ZNJLBL01LM.md

 ---
-title: "Xiaomi ZNJLBL01LM control via MQTT"
+title: "Aqara ZNJLBL01LM control via MQTT"
-description: "Integrate your Xiaomi ZNJLBL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNJLBL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-09-01T18:11:17Z
 pageClass: device-page
 ---